Main Content

 You can use the data type visualization to see a summary of the ranges of objects in your model and to spot sources of overflow, underflows, and inefficient data types.
 Using the Explore tab of the Fixed-Point Tool, you can sort and filter results in the tool based on additional criteria.

-Visualization of ranges collected during optimization
+Fixed Point Tool displaying the visualization of ranges collected during optimization at the bottom

 Apply Optimized Data Types to the Model